pylipp/financeager/README.md

 - `financeager` will store requests if the server is not reachable (the timeout is configurable).
 The offline backup is restored the next time a connection is established.
 This feature is online available when running financeager with flask.

+### Expansion

+Want to use a different database?
+Should be straightforward by deriving from `Period` and implementing the `_entry()` methods.
+Modify the `Server` class accordingly to use the new period type.

 KNOWN BUGS
 ----------
 - Please.
 Report.
 Them.